Sri Lankan ash plantain curry.

 Have a bowl of water with a pinch of salt and turmeric ready to stop the ash plantain from discoloring.

-Peel the plantain skin, you will have to remove all trace of green skin.
+Peel the plantain skin, you will have to remove all traces of the green skin.

 Remove and cut them into diagonal pieces and immediately transfer them to the bowl of water with turmeric and salt.